Economy of Armenia: Unionization

 In 2018, about 30% of wage workers were organized in unions.
-At the same time rate of unionization was dropping at average rate of 1% since 1993.
+At the same time, rate of unionization was dropping at average rate of 1% since 1993.

 Monthly wages

-According to preliminary figures from Statistical Committee of Armenia monthly wages averaged to 172 thousand AMD in February 2019.
+According to preliminary figures from Statistical Committee of Armenia monthly wages averaged 172 thousand AMD in February 2019.

 It is estimated that wages rise at 0.8% for each additional year of experience and "the ability to solve problems and learn new skills yields a wage premium of nearly 20 percent".

 Unemployment

-It is reported that in 2020 there was a drop in the unemployment rate in Armenia from 16.99% in 2019 to 16.63% in 2020.
-The Statistical Committee of Armenia reported that In 2020, the unemployment rate has been volatile reaching to 19.8% during the first quarter of the year and then decreasing to 16% during the fourth quarter.
+It was reported that in 2020 there was a drop in the unemployment rate in Armenia from 16.99% in 2019 to 16.63% in 2020.
+The Statistical Committee of Armenia reported that in 2020, the unemployment rate has been volatile reaching to 19.8% during the first quarter of the year and then decreasing to 16% during the fourth quarter.
 According to the latest reports on population of Armenia, in December 2020 the population consisted of 2.96million people and the average monthly earning during February 2021 was US$366.05.

-The Central Bank of Armenia reported the expected unemployment rate in Armenia to be 20.4% in 2020.
-This will be the direct effect of the coronavirus pandemic and the economic downturn of the country.
-The increase in unemployment rate mainly includes people who were left without work during the pandemic.

-According to prime minister Nikol Pashinyan in January 2019 562,043 payroll jobs were recorded, against of 511,902 in January 2018, an increase of 9.7%.Statistical Committee of Armenia publication based on data retrieved from employers and national income service cites 560,586 payroll positions in January 2019, an increase of 9.9% against previous year.
+According to prime minister Nikol Pashinyan in January 2019, 562,043 payroll jobs were recorded, against of 511,902 in January 2018, an increase of 9.7%.Statistical Committee of Armenia publication based on data retrieved from employers and national income service cites 560,586 payroll positions in January 2019, an increase of 9.9% against previous year.
 This however does not match survey data published by the Statistical Committee of Armenia, according to which in 4th quarter of 2018 there were 870.1 thousand persons employed against 896.7 thousand employed persons in 4th quarter of 2017.
 The mismatch was highlighted by former PM Hrant Bagratyan.
 For the whole year of 2018 Statistical Committee of Armenia survey counted 915.5 thousand employed persons, an increase of 1.4% against previous year.
 In the same period unemployment rate of economically active population dropped from 20.8% to 20.4%.

-According to World Bank data unemployment ratio in 2017 reached 18.19%, and was nearly unchanged since 2009.
-In 2018, the ratio increased to 18.97% and slowly dropped to 18.81% in 2019.
-2020 reported dramatic increase inn the unemployment rate reaching 20.21%, which resulted from the world pandemic leaving a number of workers without jobs.
-At the same time it estimates in 2019 that 60% of workers are employed in informal economy.
+The unemployment rate, which stood at 38.4% in 2001, has fallen significantly over the past two and a half decades.
+It fluctuated between 16% and 19% from 2008 to 2020, before dropping to 15.5% in 2021, 13.5% in 2022 and 12.6% in 2023 due to the strong economic growth of recent years.
+At the same time, an estimated 60% of workers were employed in the informal economy in 2019.
 World Bank research also reveals that employment rate fell in years 2000–2015 in middle- and low-skill occupations, while it grew high-skill occupations.

 See also Statistical Committee of Armenia publication (in English) "Labour market in the Republic of Armenia, 2018".